 The World’s Largest Baseball Bat casually marks the entrance to the Louisville Slugger Museum.
 The museum has interesting ever-changing exhibits; there is a cool factory tour, a fun museum gift shop, the world’s oldest baseball glove and an opportunity to try out your very own Louisville Slugger against a professional pitching machine.

-America’s last true Mississippi river steamboat, the Belle of Louisville has been cruising the Ohio River for almost 100 years.
-Enjoy a wonderful meal while marveling at the gorgeous big city skyline from the comfort of their air conditioned and heated ballroom deck.
+America’s last true Mississippi river steamboat, the Belle of Louisville has been cruising the Ohio River for over 100 years.
+Enjoy a wonderful meal while marveling at the big city skyline.
 There is a full service bar, dance floor, indoor and outdoor seating and plenty of spectacular photo opportunities.

 The second oldest harness racing track in the world, racing at Red Mile dates back to 1875 and is as exciting now as it was 137 years ago.
 Enjoy the races while dining on great home cooking from the Clubhouse buffet.